-- 1. The Unitary Charge is set forth in the PPP Agreement.
+- 1 The Unitary Charge is set forth in the PPP Agreement.
 It is typically escalated at CPI.
-It may be reduced by penalty deductions assessed against the private - 2.
-If the department has retained external advisors, or an outsourced Contract Manager, the actual amounts paid should be entered for the three fiscal years preceding - 3.
-Costs to the department of all full-time PPP contract management staff, plus overheads, calculated at % of salary only.
-The applicable proportion of non-full time - 4.
+It may be reduced by penalty deductions assessed against the private party service provider as allowed by the PPP Agreement.
+For the three fiscal years preceding the current fiscal year, enter the amounts as actually paid.
+For future fiscal years, do not assume any penalty deductions, and escalate the Unitary Charge by CPI. - 2.
+If the department has retained external advisors, or an outsourced Contract Manager, the actual amounts paid should be entered for the three fiscal years preceding the current fiscal year.
+If the advisory contracts extend to future fiscal years, the amounts to be entered should be the current year's amount escalated by CPI. - 3.
+Costs to the department of all full-time PPP contract management staff, plus overheads, calculated at a percentage of salary only.
+The applicable proportion of non-full time PPP contract management staff should be determined, as well as their proportional overheads.
+Project monitoring costs also include the cost to the department for obtaining National Treasury approval of any variation to the PPP agreement.
+Costs to the department actually incurred for the three fiscal years preceding the current fiscal year should be entered.
+Costs for the future fiscal years should be estimated by escalating current year costs by CPI - 4.
 Certain PPPs require payment by the private sector of a concession fee to government.
-Other PPPs involve the sharing of re revenues generated by the PPP. - 5.
-Most PPP Agreements involving a Unitary Charge to be paid to the private party service provider require the department to pay off the adjusted debt incurred by - 6.
-Capital payment is an upfront payment by Department to partly cover building costs in order to reduce the capital payment
+Other PPPs involve the sharing of re revenues generated by the PPP.
+For the three years preceding the current year, actual amounts received should be entered.
+For future fiscal years, an estimation of the amounts to be received during the current fiscal year, escalated by CPI should be entered. - 5.
+Most PPP Agreements involving a Unitary Charge to be paid to the private party service provider require the department to pay off the adjusted debt incurred by the private party to construct the infrastructure from which the services are provided and other, specified amounts upon the termination of the PPP Agreement prior to its expiry date, regardless of the cause of the termination.
+These contingent liabilities are greatest at the outset of the PPP and reduce in amount as the PPP progresses.
+These amounts may be increased if a variation occurs during the course of the PPP.
+The amounts to be entered in this row should represent the department's estimation of its contingent PPP liabilities discounted by the probability that a termination will occur during a specific fiscal year. - 6.
+Capital payment is an upfront payment by Department to partly cover building costs in order to reduce the capital payment portion of the Unitary Charge.